CoreumFoundation/coreum/spec/coreum/4-order-book.md

 ### Stop loss
 Creating an order a user will be able to **create an additional stop loss order** connected to this order with the opposite direction.

-* For the “buy'' order, the stop loss order must have the price lower than the original order price.
+* For the "buy" order, the stop loss order must have the price lower than the original order price.
-* For the “sell” order the stop loss must have the price higher than the original order price.
+* For the "sell" order the stop loss must have the price higher than the original order price.
 A user can set the price and time limitation during which an order will exist.
 * Stop loss orders can be filled with several opposite orders.

 When a **stop loss order is executed, the original order, take profit order and stop loss order will also be closed automatically**.